 This is less of a problem if you have a partner to share the burden of churning out blog content.
-A non issue all together when you have a team of writers waiting to produce their masterpiece blog post daily.
+A non-issue all together when you have a team of writers waiting to produce their masterpiece blog post daily.
 As long as you are still the lone ranger working, your ability to continue putting out fresh contents is usually the no. 1 factor that determines your blog’s continuation.

 1. Find An Expandable Topic

-In the archaic days of the blogosphere, bloggers would advise to stick to a niche for your blog.
+In the archaic days of the blogosphere, bloggers would advise sticking to a niche for your blog.
 If you love scuba diving, limit your scope to scuba diving.
 Prevent from going off topic too often because search engines in those days would face difficulties in categorizing your blog.
 Most blogs in the early days in 2005 relied on Google Adsense for monetization income and your ability to stick to your niche was a big deal.
 Even though you were in a lucrative niche in scuba diving, if you blog too much about things unrelated to scuba diving, you risked ‘dilution’, that spelled lower earning per click from your Google Adsense.

 2. A Blog That You Can Make Love To

 Yes, you need to want to make love to your blog.
-Mind you, I’m not talking about starting a porn site when i said this!
+Mind you, I’m not talking about starting a porn site when I said this!

 Before starting this blog, I contemplated starting a blog about my work.
 You see, I have 20 years experience in the food industry and specializes in the bakery market.
 In all honesty, I could not bring myself to blog about my work expertise.
-Although, I make use of my knowledge in enzyme to tweak products’ results, I could not write a full blog post about the use of enzymes in achieving favorable bread results, without going into deep slumber.
+Although I make use of my knowledge in enzyme to tweak products’ results, I could not write a full blog post about the use of enzymes in achieving favorable bread results, without going into a deep slumber.
 You know what I mean… I got the domain called EnzymaticAlly.com for my business blog, but guess what, I abandoned the blog after less than a month.
 I ain’t gonna touch her!